 About the Expert

-Before joining the Washington Post in 1999, Mallaby spent thirteen years with the Economist.
+Before joining CFR, Mallaby served eight years as a columnist and editorial board member at the Washington Post and spent thirteen years with the Economist.
 While at the Economist, he worked in London, where he wrote about foreign policy and international finance; in Africa, where he covered Nelson Mandela’s release and the collapse of apartheid; and in Japan, where he covered the breakdown of the country’s political and economic consensus.
 Between 1997 and 1999, Mallaby was the Economist’s Washington bureau chief and wrote the magazine’s weekly Lexington column on American politics and foreign policy.
 He is a two-time Pulitzer Prize finalist: once for editorials on Darfur and once for a series on economic inequality.
 In 2015, he helped to found a startup, InFacts.org, a web publication making the fact-based case for Britain to remain in the European Union.

 Mallaby was educated at Oxford, graduating in 1986 with a first class degree in modern history.
 After eighteen years in Washington, DC, he moved to London in 2014, where he lives with his wife, Zanny Minton Beddoes, editor in chief of the Economist.